alokpandey/Inventory-system/docs/docs/develop/contributing.md

 - If a bug is discovered in a tagged release version of InvenTree, a "bugfix" or "hotfix" branch should be made *from* that tagged release
 - When approved, the branch is merged back *into* stable, with an incremented PATCH number (e.g. 0.4.1 -> 0.4.2)
-- The bugfix *must* also be cherry picked into the *master* branch.
+- The bugfix *must* also be cherry picked into the *main* branch.
-- A bugfix *might* also be backported from *master* to the *stable* branch automatically if marked with the `backport` label.
+- A bugfix *might* also be backported from *main* to the *stable* branch automatically if marked with the `backport` label.

 ### Translation Branches

 Crowdin is used for web-based translation management.
 The handling of files is fully automated, the `l10n` and `l10_crowdin` branches are used to manage the translation process and are not meant to be touched manually by anyone.

 The translation process is as follows:
-1. Commits to `master` trigger CI by GitHub Actions
+1. Commits to `main` trigger CI by GitHub Actions
 2. Translation source files are created and automatically pushed to the `l10n` branch - this is the source branch for Crowdin
 3. Crowdin picks up on the new source files and makes them available for translation
 4. Translations made in Crowdin are automatically pushed back to the `l10_crowdin` branch by Crowdin once they are approved
-5. The `l10_crowdin` branch is merged back into `master` by a maintainer periodically
+5. The `l10_crowdin` branch is merged back into `main` by a maintainer periodically

 ## API versioning